ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/build.md

     ???+ example "Example Output"

         ```bash
-        docker.io.gmoney23.hpvs_bc.latest-b3416d8.2020-06-23_08-39-48.301849-public.pem
-        manifest.docker.io.gmoney23.hpvs_bc.latest-b3416d8.2020-06-23_08-39-48.301849.sig.tbz
+        docker.io.gmoney23.hpvs_bc_a.latest-b3416d8.2020-06-23_22-12-54.183641-public.pem
+        manifest.docker.io.gmoney23.hpvs_bc_a.latest-b3416d8.2020-06-23_22-12-54.183641.sig.tbz
+        manifest_files
         ```

+6. Set `MANIFEST` to point to your manifest files.

+    ``` bash
+    export MANIFEST="${SB_DIR}/manifest/manifest.${BUILD_NAME}"
+    ```

-6. Verify your manifest file with the public key
+7. Set `MAN_KEY` to point to your manifest public key.
- ... continued

-7. Further inspect manifest files ....
-(I will fill this out)
+    ``` bash
+    export MAN_KEY="${SB_DIR}/manifest/${MAN_KEY}-public.pem"
+    ```

+8. Untar and unzip the manifest `.sig.tbz` file to reveal the `.sig` and `.tbz` files (and remove the original `.sig.tbz`)

+    ``` bash
+    tar -xjvf "${MANIFEST}.sig.tbz" && rm "${MANIFEST}.sig.tbz"
+    ```

+    ???+ example "Example Output"

+        ```
+        manifest.docker.io.gmoney23.hpvs_bc_a.latest-b3416d8.2020-06-23_22-12-54.183641.tbz
+        manifest.docker.io.gmoney23.hpvs_bc_a.latest-b3416d8.2020-06-23_22-12-54.183641.sig
+        ```

+    !!! note

+        The `.sig.tbz` was a tarball compressed using bzip2 compression of both a nested `.tbz` file (containing the manifest files) and a `.sig` file containing a signature of the nested `.tbz` to verify it with the public key retrieved using the `hpvs sb pubkey` command above saved in the file referenced by `MAN_KEY`.

+9. Untar and unzip the manifest `.tbz` file into the `manifest_files` directory.

+    ``` bash
+    tar -xjf "${MANIFEST}.tbz" -C "${SB_DIR}/manifest/manifest_files"
+    ```

+10. Change into the `manifest_files` directory with your manifest files and view the files in the directory.

+    ``` bash
+    cd "${SB_DIR}/manifest/manifest_files" && ls
+    ```

+    ???+ example "Example Output"

+        ``` bash
+        data  git  root_ssh
+        ```

+    !!! info "Manifest explanation"
+        This `manifest` package contains three directories as shown above.
+The `data` directory contains the `build.json` (containing the build status of the directory updated after the image was pushed to its Docker Registry) and `build.log` (containing the logs from the secure build).
+The `git` directory contains the source code used for the build (cloned from git).
+Finally, the `root_ssh` directory contains any `ssh` material provided (if the user chose to use ssh) which is empty for us because we didn't enable ssh and provide ssh keys.
+This way no one can ssh into our secure build container.

-8. What does this give me?
+11. What does this give me?

-    This gives you awesomeness ....
-(Obviously I will fill this out)
+    This gives you a way to see the collection of files used for your build at the time of the build and signed by the manifest private key which is secured in your secure build container.
+By retrieving the public key and verifying the signature of the package we *and auditors* can verify what was used for our secure image build.
+(Since the private key was generated in the secure build server we can trust it) This gives us verification of what was used in the build as well as the verification of the images themselves we get from [Docker Content Trust](https://docs.docker.com/engine/security/trust/content_trust/){target=_blank}.

+    !!! note
+        The secure build server also generates the keys for Docker Content Trust and stores them safely to provide a secure root of trust.

+        _Remember the secure build server is running as a Hyper Protect Virtual Server and thus inherits all of the security features and assurances of Hyper Protect Virtual Servers._

 ## Summary

 Congratulations!!! :tada:

-You have securely built your application and are now ready to deploy it into a Hyper Protect Virtual Server in the next section.
+You have securely built your application and are ready to deploy it into a Hyper Protect Virtual Server in the next section.